pull-request-coffee/.github/profile/README.md

 # Pull Request Coffee

-**Pull Request Coffee** is a Canadian specialty coffee import and roasting company built by technologists and operators who love clean logistics, transparent supply chains, and good beans.
+**Pull Request Coffee** is a Canadian coffee import and roasting company founded by technologists and operators who care deeply about transparent supply chains, ethical sourcing, and excellent coffee.
+We're building a vertically integrated, modern coffee venture that blends farm-level traceability with developer-style workflows and clean operational execution.

-We started as a lean import-first venture focused on supplying indie roasters and specialty cafés — but we're building toward a full-stack coffee brand: from farm-level traceability to roasted retail products and a community of subscription customers.

-This repo serves as the operational and planning hub for the business — including market research, regulatory setup, supplier outreach, and roadmap tooling.
+This repository serves as the central planning hub for the business — combining market research, regulatory setup, brand development, financial modeling, and roadmap tooling into a single, source-controlled workspace.

 ---

-## What We’re Building
+## Vision

-- **Phase 1 – Validate**
-  - Talk to customers (roasters, cafes, retailers)
-  - Vet 3–5 suppliers and sample green coffee
-  - Lock in regulatory compliance & logistics partners

-- **Phase 2 – Import & Pilot**
-  - First small-batch import (LCL)
-  - Fulfill B2B orders, test pricing, refine ops

-- **Phase 3 – Expand & Roast**
-  - Scale imports, finalize in-house roasting strategy
-  - Launch B2C brand (subscription, direct)
-  - Begin packaging and warehouse optimization
+We're building a full-stack coffee operation, beginning with import logistics and scaling toward finished products and direct customer relationships.
+The business model is designed to support:

+- **Ethical Imports + Supplier Visibility**
+  Small-lot green coffee sourced from trusted origin partners with transparent pricing and certifications.

+- **Roaster-Friendly Distribution**
+  Logistics and lot sizes designed for independent Canadian roasters — not just national chains.

+- **Modern Tooling for an Old-School Industry**
+  Prompt-driven content systems, roadmap sync to GitHub, and traceable operations powered by open-source-style thinking.

+- **Roasting, Branding, and Direct Sales (Phase 3)**
+  A full Canadian coffee brand offering roasted product SKUs via B2B and B2C channels.

 ---

-## Current Focus (April 2025)

-We are in **Phase 1: Validation & Setup**.
-Key tasks in progress:

-- Conducting coffee shop discovery interviews ([questions here](./data/market-validation/discovery_questions.md))
-- Requesting quotes and samples from 3–5 origin suppliers
+## Repo Contents

+All planning and operational materials live inside `operations/`:

+- `brand/` — Visual identity including logos, palettes, labels, typography
+- `data/` — Market validation inputs, discovery interviews, and field notes
+- `docs/` — Business research, SOPs, roadmap documentation
-- Drafting import compliance checklist (BN, CFIA, SFCR, labeling rules)
+- `legal/` — CFIA, SFCR, and customs compliance work
-- Building a lightweight brand story & visual direction
-- Preparing pricing model and gross margin calculator

-Target: First pilot shipment ordered and customer LOIs secured by **Day 90**.
+- `prompts/` — Structured YAML packages for automation and document generation
+- `spreadsheets/` — Pricing tables, landed cost models, and capex planning
+- `templates/` — Outreach emails, agreements, and repeatable documentation
+- `tools/` — CLI utilities and roadmap automation for GitHub workflows

 ---

-## Business Model Highlights
+## Status

-- **Import-first, roast-second** → We unlock margin later by layering on value-add
-- **B2B & B2C split** → Wholesale to roasters/cafés, then direct-to-consumer roasting
-- **Hybrid finance model** → Private investment + operating line or commercial loan
-- **Shareholder perks** → Dividend model includes roasted coffee
+We are currently in **Phase 1: Validation + Setup**.
+The primary focus is validating market demand, securing supply channels, and preparing for an import pilot.

 ---

-## How to Contribute
+## Contributing

-Founders are running this project in public (as much as practical).
-If you're a designer, developer, roaster, or logistics nerd — we’d love to hear from you.
-Open a GitHub Issue, or [email us](mailto:team@pullrequest.coffee) to get involved.

----

-## ☕️ About the Name

-> “Pull Request Coffee” is a nod to developer workflows — collaborative, transparent, and always improving.

-We apply that ethos to how we build the business.
-From sourcing to branding to delivery.
+This project is being developed in public, with transparency as a core principle.
+Designers, roasters, developers, logistics operators — your insight is welcome.
+Reach out via GitHub Issue or email `team@pullrequest.coffee` if you'd like to contribute.